 currently still learning We will be coaching you not as

 a coach removed from the sport, but as an athlete who

 understands and is currently living the same dream.

-American World Cup slalom skiing hasn't been best in the world in a long time, aside from Mikaela Shiffrin's success.
-The American men hadn't scored World Cup points in over two years before Luke Winters' breakout race in Val d'Isere this year.
+American World Cup slalom skiing hasn't been Best in the World in a long time, aside from Mikaela Shiffrin's success.
+The American men hadn't scored World Cup points in over two years before Luke Winters' breakout race in Val d'Isere in 2019.
 The last American men's

 slalom victory was fifteen years ago.
 This is why we call our camp the "American Slalom Project."
 The three of us strive everyday with the intent to put the U.S. back at the top of the slalom podium.
 We want you to be a part of that journey; we want you to join our movement.
 This season marks year five together as teammates, and after talking about it for a few years, we finally started a slalom camp!